Bferg2002/interactive-restaurant-menu/README.md

 - Vegetarian
 - Popular

-## Option 4: Add a Weekend Message
+## Stretch 4: Add a Weekend Message
 Make your brunch section display a message like:

 > Available Saturdays and Sundays only

-## Option 5: Add More Categories
+## Stretch 5: Add More Categories
 Examples:

 - Desserts